Gundan-Dante/Handwritten-Digit-Recognition/Old/README.md

 This is very old, clumsy and unoptimized implementation!
-Gurt: yo ! ! !
+Gurt: Yo!